This light and eggy Italian Easter Bread, Pane di Pasqua, is slightly sweet and bursting the with the flavors of citrus and anise.

 These are truly celebration breads that each household adapts to their own definition and means of celebrating.

-In Italy, one traditional Pane di Pasqua, or Easter Bread, is this fluffy and every so slightly sweet bread flavored with citrus and anise.
+In Italy, one well loved Easter tradition is Pane di Pasqua, or Italian Easter Bread.
+This bread is this fluffy and every so slightly sweet, flavored with light, springy flavors of citrus and anise.

 - 4 raw eggs, dyed if desired